black-witch-018/100-Days-of-Code-The-Complete-Python-Pro-Bootcamp/Day 5/Exercises/README.md

 ## Hint

 1. Think about the logic before writing code.
 How can you compare numbers against each other to see which one is larger?

 ---

+> # Exercise 5.3 - Adding Evens

+## Instructions

+You are going to write a program that calculates the sum of all the even numbers from 1 to 100.
+Thus, the first even number would be 2 and the last one is 100:

+i.e. 2 + 4 + 6 + 8 +10 ... + 98 + 100

+Important, there should only be 1 print statement in your console output.
+It should just print the final total and not every step of the calculation.

+## Hint

+1. There are quite a few ways of solving this problem, but you will need to use the `range()` function in any of the solutions.

+---